CCPA Rulemaking - Cybersecurity Audits

 -

-Office of Information Security (OIS) advising them that it is their year to undergo an ISA.
+Information Security (OIS) advising them that it is their year to

 a.
 Entities can seek approval to undergo a commercial, 3rd party ISA by attaching a copy of the proposed Statement of Work for the contract to the ISA Compliance Certification Form.